-- Care plans were person centred and included information on how to support people in a number of areas such as personal care, nutrition and activities.
-Care plans included people's daily routine throughout the day, which was important to them.
-A staff member told us, "Care plan is very helpful." - People were placed at the centre of their care plans and it was clear from how the care plans were written that people were involved as much as possible to develop the care plan.
-Care plans also included that people should be given choices when supporting them.
+- Care plans were person centred and included information on how to support people in a number of areas such as personal care, moving and handling and dressing.
+A staff member told us, "Care plans and risk assessments are helpful and accurate.
+It helps us to keep people safe.
+We regularly review it." - Care plans included peoples background history, their likes and dislikes, things that are important to them and how to keep them safe. - Care plans also included that people should be given choices when supporting them.